Against the Grain

 Skills Desired: Crew Position Requirements (general): -Extensive experience: A minimum of one full main growing season (or equivalent experience) on another Biodynamic or Organic farm(s).
 We anticipate that applicants will have some experience in some areas of small-scale agriculture including seeding and transplanting, soil fertility, pest management, irrigation, harvesting, marketing and livestock management.
 Less experience considered, with an appropriate adjustment in the starting monthly stipend. -A passion for growing vegetables and a love for agricultural labor. -The ability to crouch, squat, bend and kneel for extended periods of time. -The ability to lift 30lbs frequently and 50lbs regularly. -A valid driver’s license and clean driving record for the past 5 years. -The ability to engage in self-care.
 Farming can be very challenging both physically and emotionally.
 It is imperative that crew members have the ability to care for themselves in ways that enable them to contribute constructively to the crew and community. -The capacity to contribute to and maintain a collaborative and cooperative work environment, including strong communication skills as well as a constructive approach to problem solving. -A commitment to work at ATG for full growing season (at minimum).
 The growing season ramps up in mid to late February and winds down in October/November.
 Modified work schedules and equivalent income through the winter is an option for crew members who are staying for another season. -Adaptability and flexibility are key.
 The vegetables are the economic engine of ATG, and as a result they require a lot of time and attention.
 All crew members will participate in vegetable field production and harvesting in addition to their responsibilities associated with specific positions. -Ability to work independently and as well as on a team.
 Crew members will be working side-by-side with farmers and farm manager frequently at the beginning of the season.
 But as the season progresses, the farmers have tasks around the farm that are their responsibility alone, which leaves crew members to work more independently.
 However, because ATG is a relatively small farming operation, we place a strong emphasis on teamwork and group dynamics. -The drive for independent learning and innovation.
 It is imperative that crew members have a passion for knowledge around both general and specific aspects of growing food for body, soul and spirit.
 We will support this with access to the on-farm library as well as facilitated evening discussions (based on interest and crew motivation).
 Additionally, there are two CRAFT networks, hosted by Blue Ridge Women in Agriculture and Organic Growers School, which host field days on farms in our area, and we strongly encourage crew members to attend. -Willingness to engage in community building and shared space upkeep.
 The work of the farm does not happen in isolation to the dynamic of our core community.
 Attendance at a monthly meeting/potluck is required in addition to chores surrounding living in community.
 The inability to equitably contribute to keeping the shared living spaces clean will result in a reconsideration of employment at ATG. -Ability to work quickly and efficiently while keeping an eye on details. -Covid vaccinations are not required and there is no mask mandate on the farm.
 Position Preferences: -Preference given to applicants who are interested in investing in deep community development and spiritual growth. -Experience in Biodynamic agriculture is a major plus. -Ideally, crew members will engage in a 2-to-4-year commitment to living and working at ATG.

-Stipend: Monthly stipend amount will be based on experience and is negotiable, but generally, we will start full time crew members (45-50 hours/week) at $1200/month.
+Stipend: Weekly stipend amount will be based on experience and is negotiable, but generally, we will start full time crew members (45-50 hours/week) at $300/week ($1200/month for 4-week month and $1500/month for 5-week month).
 If applicants have less than one full growing season (or equivalent), monthly stipend will be pro-rated accordingly.
-All crew members will be paid as employees, with payroll taxes withheld.
-Meat and vegetables are also supplied by the farm as compensation in addition to the stipend.
+Compensation for full time crew also includes housing, produce and meat from the farm.

-Housing: Yes, housing includes insulated sleep sheds with basic power and a common kitchen for cooking.
+Housing: Yes, the housing includes on-the-grid, insulated sleep sheds and a common kitchen for cooking.
 There are composting toilets and a four-seasons insulated shower with hot water.
-There is also a hot tub on the farm available to crew.
-In kind room and board valued at $350/month.
+Crew members also have access to an abundance of vegetables (seasonal and dependent on specific crop yields) and meat.
+The farm values room and board at $350/month.
+The tiny house with board is valued at $450/month.

 Preferred method of Contact: email